ros2/ros2_documentation/source/Get-Started/Installation/RMW-Implementations/DDS-Implementations/Working-with-RTI-Connext-DDS.rst

 =====================================

 .. short-description::
-   RTI Connext DDS is a commercial-grade DDS implementation for ROS systems that need high performance, reliability, and security.
+   RTI Connext DDS is a commercial-grade Data Distribution Service (DDS) implementation for ROS systems that need high performance, reliability, and security.
    This article describes how to install ``rmw_connextdds``, select it as your active RMW implementation, and verify that it is working.
    After you follow these steps, you can run ROS nodes using RTI Connext DDS.